 Don’t Expect Privacy

 While you may think joining the military with an STD or getting one while in the military should be your business, it’s not always private.
-If you test positive for gonorrhea, HIV, chlamydia or hepatitis B, it will be reported to public health officials.
+If you test positive it will be reported to public health officials.
 You will also need to go through counseling sessions to learn about the disease and how to keep it contained.

 You Won’t get Kicked Out